-Introduction
+Introduction and background

 This paper builds on previous research on corruption and economic development.
-"Corruption and Economic Development: A Puzzling Relationship" was presented at the 2012 WASD Conference (Anderson, 2012) and "Corruption and Economic Development: New Variables in the Mix" was presented at the 2013 WASD Conference and published in the International Journal of Innovation and Knowledge Management in Middle East and North Africa (IJIKM-MENA) (Anderson, 2013).
+"Corruption and Economic Development: A Puzzling Relationship" was presented at the 2012 WASD Conference (Anderson, 2012) and "Corruption and Economic Development: New Variables in the Mix" was presented at the 2013 WASD Conference and published in the International Journal of Innovation and Knowledge Management in Middle East and North Africa (IJIKMMENA) (Anderson, 2013).
 The previous research focused on a selection of social and economic factors that were thought to have been related to corruption and/or economic development.
 In the two previous papers, the measure for corruption was the Corruption Perception Index (CPI) produced by Transparency International.
 This index ranges from 0 (highly corrupt) to 10 (very clean) and data are collected for 178 countries.
-These researches found that cultural dimensions as classified by Hofstede (2011, 2012) were not directly related to Transparency International's Corruption Perception Index.
+These researches found that cultural dimensions as classified by Hofstede (2011, 2012) were not directly related to Transparency International's CPI.
 The Strength of Legal Rights was found to be associated with both the CPI and GINI Index 2008.
-None of the additional variables examined were found to be associated with Economic Development.
+None of the additional variables examined were found to be economic activities and development associated with economic development.
 This led to the conclusion that to uncover how these factors may work together and/or against each other, a different approach to studying corruption may yield better results.